ansible-community/community-website/posts/archive/using-infoblox-as-a-dynamic-inventory-in-red-hat-ansible-tower.md

 After the installation in the previous step completes successfully in all the nodes of the cluster, we need to specify in Ansible Tower the credential and hostname to establish communication with Infoblox Appliances.
-As of today we don\'t have any specific Ansible Tower Credential for Infoblox, so let\'s create a [custom credential type](https://docs.ansible.com/ansible-tower/latest/html/userguide/credential_types.html).
+As of today we don't have any specific Ansible Tower Credential for Infoblox, so let's create a [custom credential type](https://docs.ansible.com/ansible-tower/latest/html/userguide/credential_types.html).
 We can then provide the information required to communicate with Infoblox, have the password protected by Ansible Tower and